davidmg4/CourseProject/README.md

 Video Link to Walkthrough: https://youtu.be/hGuiQOdHUFE

 Note: private API keys for Tweepy Twitter API withheld.
-If you would like to run this code on your own machine, please email me at davidmg4@illinois.edu
+If you would like to run this code on your own machine, please email me at <netIDabove>@illinois.edu